stepout-fi/Assignment/README.md

 # Stepout Backend Intern Assignment

 You will have 7 days to complete your assignment.
 Please notify us when you are done with the tasks.
-Send an email to trung@stepout.fi when you are done or if you have any questions.
+Send an email to dev@stepout.fi when you are done or if you have any questions.
 Happy coding and good luck!

 ## Installation and Setup